jian-en/pinocchioNodeServer/README.md

 ## Server setup

 Run `node server.js`.
 This starts the server on port 3000.

 ## Server routes

 * `/` root is configured in `routes/index.js` and will currently return `hello world` on a GET request.
 This will eventually serve the website for visitors.
 * `/pinocchio/` pinocchio endpoint is configured in `routes/pinocchio.js`.
 This will eventually serve the backend requests.

+# Develop with docker-compose
+## Prerequisites

+* docker and docker-compose
+* run `docker-compose up --build`
+* aws-cli is installed
+  - aws configure
+    - Access Key ID: foo
+    - Secret Access Key: bar
+    - Default region name: local
+    - Default output format: json

+## Usage
+1. Create tables in the local dynamodb:
+   - Add a json file in data, eg: data/create-events-table.json
+   - Create the tables: `aws dynamodb create-table --cli-input-json file://data/create-events-table.json --endpoint-url http://localhost:8000`
+2. Demo usage: `routes/api.js`
+More to refer to DynamoDB documentation.